Weather News

 on 3 days, 45 mm less than the average, driest June since 2001 (4.4 mm).
 The rain fell on just 3 days (1st, 4th, 8th) with the remainder of the month completely dry.
 Details in the June 2022 Weather Review.
 June 2022 daily data table.

+on 15 days, 24 mm higher than the average.
 The highest daily fall was 21.6 mm on the 13th.
 Details in the May 2022 Weather Review.
 May 2022 daily data table.

 STRONG WINDS on 30th May affected large parts of New South Wales as an intense cold front moved through the state.
 At Armidale airport wind gusts exceeded 90 km per hour between 6.25 and 6.40pm as the front passed through.
 In the Armidale valley at 6.30pm winds of over 60 km per hour brought down trees and powerlines causing blackouts to some areas with power not restored until the following morning.